zalando-incubator/markscheider/tut/README.md

 ## Credits
 This lib was adapted from https://github.com/fr3akX/metrics-play, which contains code from other sources as well.

-## Contact
-Feel free to drop me a line at lena.brueder@zalando.de.

 ## License
 This code is released under the Apache Public License 2.0.